-Catholic Education Diocese of Parramatta is committed to responding to the needs of all students in a world that is changing rapidly.
+Catholic Schools Parramatta Diocese is committed to responding to the needs of all students in a world that is changing rapidly.

-With 80 great schools across Western Sydney and the Blue Mountains, Catholic Education Diocese of Parramatta serves one of the fastest growing areas of NSW
+With 80 great schools across Western Sydney and the Blue Mountains, Catholic Schools Parramatta Diocese serves one of the fastest growing areas of NSW

 The ongoing commitment of each of these schools is to provide high-quality Catholic schooling through improving learning outcomes for all students and promoting a professional and rewarding working life for teachers.